Hashtag Web3 Logo

 Market Dynamics

 Bitcoin typically leads market cycles, with altcoins following.
-During "altcoin seasons," money flows from Bitcoin into alternative cryptocurrencies, sometimes resulting in dramatic price increases.
-However, during bear markets, altcoins often fall harder than Bitcoin, with some losing 90% or more of their value.
+During "altcoin seasons," money flows from Bitcoin into alternative cryptocurrencies, sometimes resulting in price increases.
+However, during bear markets, altcoins often fall harder than Bitcoin, with some losing significant value.

 Market capitalization provides perspective on an altcoin's size and adoption.
-Ethereum, the largest altcoin, has maintained a market cap of hundreds of billions of dollars.
+Ethereum, the largest altcoin, has maintained a substantial market cap.
 Most altcoins have much smaller market caps, making them more susceptible to price manipulation and extreme volatility.

 Technical Innovation